 - Downstream rebates.
 In Phase IV, PPL Electric Utilities will continue to offer rebate submissions, similar to the downstream channel successfully used in Phase III.
 Customers, contractors, or trade allies will submit applications for review and validation by the Non-Residential CSP.
 The CSP will review and validate all submitted applications and eligible projects will be processed and incentives paid upon project completion and final savings calculations. - Direct discount.
 PPL Electric Utilities will implement the direct discount delivery channel to engage small C&I customers.
 This approach is supported by a network of qualified contractors and higher incentives that motivate them to complete projects that would otherwise not receive their attention.
 The Non-Residential CSP helps the contractor orchestrate the project from beginning to end on behalf of the customer.
 Small C&I customers benefit by having an expert identify the applicable measures, manage the project, and apply for and secure incentives to offset the upfront cost of the project.
-The amount of the incentive appears on the project invoice, and the customer is responsible for the remaining project cost.
-Once the project is complete and the application is updated, the Non-Residential CSP commences measurement and verification.
+The amount of the incentive appears on the project is complete and the application is updated, the Non-Residential CSP commences measurement and verification.
 The CSP then reimburses the contractor with a check for the incentive. - Direct install.
-In Phase IV, PPL Electric Utilities will build on the successful direct discountinstall offering from Phase III.
+In Phase IV, PPL Electric Utilities will build on the successful direct discount offering from Phase III.
 The Non-Residential CSP will target hard-to-reach small C&I customers and provide a no-cost assessment to identify and implement select lighting and water retrofit measures and note operational improvements to lower energy consumption and costs and to install energy efficiency measures.
 After the assessment, the Non-Residential CSP will send customers an assessment report with additional recommendations to support their overall energy efficiency and peak demand needs and goals and recommendations for qualified trade allies with whom they can work. - Midstream.
 PPL Electric Utilities will continue using a midstream delivery channel to help customers choose and procure certain high-efficiency products more quickly and easily than through typical downstream methods.
-In the midstream approach, trade allies and customers may purchase high-efficiency products that meet eligibility requirements outlined in the TRM or IMPs directly from participating and qualified midstream distributors and receive an immediate rebate at the point of purchase.
-Histed by ENERGY STAR or DesignLights Consortium ("DLC") directly from participating and qualified midstream distributors and receive an immediate rebate at the point of purchase.
+In the midstream approach, trade allies and customers may purchase high-efficiency products that meet eligibility requirements outlined in the TRM or IMPs directly from participating and qualified midstream distributors and receive an immediate rebate at the point of purchase..
 This approach has proven to raise customer and trade ally satisfaction; reduce administrative expenses; increase the volume of installed, high-efficiency lighting and socket upgrades, particularly for customers implementing routine projects; and lower the number of contractors and customers who use high-efficiency lighting products but fail to submit program applications.